 - Sculptra’s effect is specific to the site of injection: The face filling occurs only at the region or site of injection.

-- Sculptra evades collagenases: The human body’s digestive system breaks down collagen immediately it is ingested.
-Therefore, treatments using collagen diet supplements are unreliable.
+- Sculptra evades collagenases: The human body’s digestive system breaks down collagen immediately after it is ingested.
+Therefore, treatments using collagen dietary supplements are unreliable.
 This makes sculpture better than those kinds of treatments.

 - Sculptra is the best option for a quick fix that will be Long-lasting: Collagen is a large molecule that cannot easily cross the skin barrier into the body.
 This makes collagen creams temporary skin appearance enhancers and face moisturizers.
 However, Sculptra has both immediate and long-lasting (up to 2 years) face-filling effects.

 - Sculptra does not cause any allergies: It is said to have no risk of allergic reactions, mainly because its main constituent (Poly-l-lactic acid) is biologically inert.

 - Sculptra has very little or no downtime associated with it: Unlike some other aesthetics, injection of Sculptra does not leave you feeling down or noxious.
 It only leaves minor pain at the site of injection.
 This pain can be easily treated by placing ice on the spot.